 Vlaeva has performed at numerous music festivals, including the Bortkiewicz Festival and the Northern Musical Evenings festival in Ukraine, Husum Rarities of Piano Music Festival in Germany, the Chopin Festival in Kosovo, Evmelia festival in Greece, Portland Piano International, and the Houston International Piano Festival in the USA.
 She has been a guest artist at several Universities where she has performed and given master-classes, and she has served on competition juries in New York, Colorado, Hawaii, North Carolina, Winnipeg, Calgary and other North American cities.
+She also participates in programs that bring music to people with physical and mental disabilities.

-Along with performing, Miss Vlaeva devotes some of her time to composing, and has composed several original works and arrangements which are being published by Contemporary Composers Circle.
+Along with performing, Miss Vlaeva devotes some of her time to composing, and has composed several original works and arrangements, which are being published by Contemporary Composers Circle and can be heard on her YouTube channel.
+The American Composer Lowell Liebermann has dedicated two works to Nadejda Vlaeva, both of which were premiered by her.

 Nadejda Vlaeva was born in Sofia, Bulgaria and began playing the piano at age 5.
 She has studied piano in Bulgaria, The Netherlands, and New York City.
 At age 15 she won First Prize at the Liszt competition in Lucca, Italy.
 Among other prizes and awards earned by Ms Vlaeva are Third Prize at the International Liszt Competition in Budapest, and the Yamaha Award for the best interpretation of Brahms.
 She currently divides her time between New York and Europe.

-Nadejda Vlaeva is a Yamaha Artist
+Nadejda Vlaeva is a Yamaha Artist.

 events | repertoire | music | reviews | recordings | photos | blog | contact

-Copyright © 2021 Nadejda Vlaeva.
+Copyright © 2024 Nadejda Vlaeva.